calculquebec/cq-formation-advanced-python/reference/ul-20160216/03-compiling.md

 Time = 0.9381080000000001 sec
 ~~~

-Also, keep in mind that, altough it might be worth a try, applying the Numba @jit annotation doesn't provid much more gain when your code already uses Numpy:
+Also, keep in mind that, altough it might be worth a try, applying the Numba @jit annotation doesn't provide much more gain when your code already uses Numpy:

 ~~~ {.python}
 @jit